ojuuji/rb.db/readme.md

 Or instead of `./build.sh` run `./build.sh -rbonly` if you want to generate `rb.db` containing only [Rebrickable tables](https://ojuuji.github.io/rb.db/#rebrickable-tables) without [custom tables](https://ojuuji.github.io/rb.db/#custom-tables).

 On Windows you might have better luck with `py -m venv .venv` command instead of `python -m venv .venv`.
 Also use `source .venv/Scripts/activate` instead of `source .venv/bin/activate`.

-If `build.sh` complains about missing `sqlite3` executable, an archive containing prebuilt `sqlite3.exe` for Windows can be downloaded from [SQLite Download Page](https://www.sqlite.org/download.html).
-On Linux this is usually solved by installing `sqlite` package (via `dnf install sqlite` or equivalent for other package managers).

 After the script completes, you will find the generated `rb.db` file in the `data` directory.